babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2021.6.29 - merged PR #349, support deleting bookmarks from the results list, thanks @shihshen.
+PR #351, assign a window specific class to result list items, thanks @kjelly.

-2021.6.16 - merged PR #344, added supprt to order tabs by URL, thanks @armstrongli.
+2021.6.16 - merged PR #344, added support to order tabs by URL, thanks @armstrongli.
 PR #347 added new native chrome css, thanks @piyush1104.

 2021.3.21 - merged PR #341, Tab order update delay of 0 ms is not respected, thanks @legate.
 Fix an issue loading saved shortcut keys and set the badge background color to red when debug == true, fix a 10-year-old Yellow Argon Web Store keyword violation because Quick Tabs has nothing to do with `search` or `tab`